Bluff Branch: Locomotives

 Steam locomotives used on the line were mainly restricted to the lightweight U and Q class along with smaller tank locomotives such as W^{A}, W^{F}, F and D classes.
 The reason being the only turning facilities at Bluff was the "Wye" layout that was part of the wharf's lighter rail access bridges.
 Only the tank locomotives could use the wharf trackage and they were assisted by a capstan winch system that could pull wagons into position under ship's cranes, Bluff town wharf never having cranes.
 The small shunters would also assist with handling rakes of wagons to and from the Ocean Beach freezing works.

-Locomotives were serviced at a modest two road depot located at the northern end of the station yard although, apart from the wharf shunters, only one mainline locomotive remained overnight to head the first early 5:00am mixed train to Invercargill.
+Locomotives were serviced at a modest two road depot located at the northern end of the station yard although, apart from the wharf shunters, only one mainline locomotive remained overnight to head the first early 5:00 a.m. mixed train to Invercargill.

 By the 1960s, most trains between Invercargill and Bluff were in charge of A^{B} and J^{A} class locomotives, the latter were regular performers on the school trains until their demise.